Last Updated on

 When to Contact a Doctor

-Though most cases of upset tummies go away on their own, we should know when to call a doctor.
-Please watch out for these signs and consult the doctor immediately if you see them:
+Though most cases of upset tummies go away on their own, as parents, you should know when to consult a doctor.
+Please watch out for these signs and consult the doctor immediately if you observe any of them:

 - Frequent vomiting